Ku Klux Klan: State-wide focus

-Later "Third" Klans: 1940s–present
+Later Ku Klux Klan organizations (1940s-present)

-In 1944, the second KKK was disbanded by Imperial Wizard James A. Colescott after the IRS levied a large tax liability against the organization.
-In 1946, Samuel Green reestablished the KKK at a ceremony on Stone Mountain.
-His group primarily operated in Georgia.
-Green was succeeded by Samuel Roper as Imperial Wizard in 1949, and Roper was succeeded by Eldon Edwards in 1950.
-Based in Atlanta, Edwards worked to rebuild the organization by uniting the different factions of the KKK from other parts of the United States, but the strength of the organization was short-lived, and the group fractured as it competed with other klan organizations.
-In 1959, Roy Davis was elected to follow Edwards as national leader.
-Edwards had previously appointed Davis Grand Dragon of Texas in an effort to unite their two klan organizations.
-Davis was already leading the Original Knights of the Ku Klux Klan in Texas, Arkansas, Louisiana, and Mississippi.
-Davis held rallies Florida and other southern states during 1961 and 1962 recruiting members.
-Davis had been a close associate of William J. Simmons and been active in the KKK since it first reformed in 1915.
+In 1944, the second Ku Klux Klan was disbanded by Imperial Wizard James A. Colescott after the Internal Revenue Service (IRS) levied a substantial tax liability against the organization.
+Two years later, in 1946, Samuel Green established a new Klan group at a ceremony on Stone Mountain, operating primarily within Georgia.
+Green was succeeded by Samuel Roper as Imperial Wizard in 1949, and Roper was followed by Eldon Edwards in 1950.
+Based in Atlanta, Edwards attempted to rebuild the organization by uniting disparate Klan factions across the United States.
+However, these efforts were short-lived, as internal rivalries and competition among regional groups led to renewed fragmentation.

-Congress launched an investigation into the KKK in early 1964, following the assassination of John F. Kennedy in Dallas.
-Davis, based in Dallas, resigned as Imperial Wizard of the Original Knights shortly after the Original Knights received a Congressional subpoena.
-The Original Knights became increasingly fractured in the immediate aftermath as many members were forced to testify before Congress.
-The White Knights of the Ku Klux Klan formed in 1964 after splitting from the Original Knights.
-According to an FBI report published in May 1965, the KKK was divided into 14 different organizations at the time with a total membership of approximately 9,000.
-The FBI reported that Roy Davis's Original Knights was the largest faction and had about 1,500 members.
-Robert Shelton of Alabama was leading a faction of 400–600 members.
-Congressional investigators found that by the end of 1965 most members of Original Knights organization joined Shelton's United Klans and the Original Knights of the KKK disbanded.
-Shelton's United Klan continued to absorb members from the competing factions and remained the largest Klan group unto the 1970s, peaking with an estimated 30,000 members and another 250,000 non-member supporters during the late 1960s.
+In 1959, Roy Davis was elected to succeed Edwards as national leader.
+Edwards has previously appointed Davis Grand Dragon of Texas in an effort to consolidate their organizations, and Davis already led the Original Knights of the Ku Klux Klan in Texas, Arkansas, Louisiana, and Mississippi.
+During 1961 and 1962, Davis held rallies in Florida and other southern states to recruit new members.
+A longtime associate of William J. Simmons, Davis had been active in the Klan since its reorganization in 1915.
+The White Knights of the Ku Klux Klan formed later in 1964 after breaking away from the Original Knights.
+According to an FBI report published in May 1965, the Klan had splintered into fourteen separate organizations with a combine membership of approximately 9,000.
+The report had identified Roy Davis's Original Knights as the largest faction, with about 1,500 members, while Robert Shelton of Alabama led another faction numbering between 400 and 600 members.

+Congressional investigators found that by the end of 1965, most members of the Original Knights had joined Shelton's United Klans, leading to the dissolution of the Original Knights.
+Shelton's organization continued to absorb members from competing groups and remained the largest Klan faction into the 1970s, reaching an estimated peak of 30,000 members and an additional 250,000 non‑member supporters during the late 1960s.